 Certain of our Distributions are paid and received by us in United States dollars.
 However, our dividends are paid to our Shareholders in Canadian dollars.
-Currently, we have in place forward hedging contracts to manage the risk and economic consequences of foreign currency exchange fluctuations.
-However, the Canadian dollar relative to the United States dollar is subject to fluctuations and the forward contracts are for a limited period of time.
-There can be no guarantee that these contracts will continue to adequately protect against such fluctuations for the long term.
-As such failure to adequately manage our foreign exchange risk could adversely affect our business, financial condition and results of operation.
+Currently, we have in place currency hedges to manage the risk and economic consequences of foreign currency exchange fluctuations.
+However, the Canadian dollar relative to the United States dollar is subject to fluctuations and the currency hedges are for a limited period of time.
+There can be no guarantee that these hedges will continue to adequately protect against such fluctuations for the long term.
+As such, failure to adequately manage our foreign exchange risk could adversely affect our business, financial condition and results of operation.
+The declining Canadian dollar relative to the US dollar in 2014 has been a net benefit to Alaris.

-Also, forward contracts come with an obligation to fulfill the contract at a future date.
+Also, certain of our currency hedges are conducted by way of a forward contract, which come with an obligation to fulfill the contract at a future date.
 If Alaris did not have adequate USD to sell under the forward contract it would have to pay the difference between the contract price and the current spot price.
 If the current spot price is in Alaris' favor it could receive a cash benefit from not being able to fulfill its forward contract.
 However, if the spot to forward price differential is not in Alaris' favor, it could owe a substantial amount of money to the holder of the contract.
 A significant loss of USD revenue would be one reason why Alaris could not meet its obligations under the forward contracts.
-This could be as a result of a significant decrease in a Partners business, which resulted in a significant decrease in its distribution to Alaris.
+This could be as a result of a significant decrease in a Partners business, which resulted in a significant decrease in its distribution to Alaris or if Alaris was repurchased by a material U.S. partner.
 Any cash outlay to meet a forward contract obligation could negatively affect Alaris' cash flows.

-Our private company partners have termination rights which may be exercised
+Our Private Company Partners have termination rights which may be exercised